cedric-tech-event/aspera-api-examples/README.md

 # TransferSDK versus FaspManager

-Note that the examples use the older "FASPManager" API to start transfer, but they use the `transfer_spec` structure.
-The module `faspmanager_help` translates the transfer_spec into the FaspManager structure.
+The examples use the older "FASPManager" API to start transfer.
+Nevertheless, they use the `transfer_spec` structure.
+The module `faspmanager_help` translates the transfer_spec into the Legacy FaspManager structure.

-Because they use `transfer_spec`, the examples can be modified easily to use the newer [Transfer SDK](https://developer.ibm.com/apis/catalog?search=%22aspera%20transfer%20sdk%22).
+Thanks to this, the examples can be modified easily to use the newer [Transfer SDK](https://developer.ibm.com/apis/catalog?search=%22aspera%20transfer%20sdk%22).

 All IBM Aspera APIs: [https://developer.ibm.com/apis/catalog/?search=aspera](https://developer.ibm.com/apis/catalog/?search=aspera)